webplatform/docs/apis/audio-video/TextTrackCue/vertical/index.md

 }}
 {{Standardization_Status|W3C Editor's Draft}}
 {{API_Name}}
 {{Summary_Section|A string representing the text track cue writing direction, as follows.
 If it is horizontal: The empty string.
 If it is vertical growing left: The string "rl".
-If it is vertical growing right: The string "lr".
+If it is vertical growing right: The string "lr".}}

-}}
 {{API_Object_Property
 |Property_applies_to=apis/audio-video/TextTrackCue
 |Read_only=No